 Things to do with kids in Qatar

 In the 3 years since we have lived here, Kidzmondo has opened and Kidzania is coming soon.
-The trampoline park Bounce has opened it’s second largest facility globally.
-An Angry Birds has opened in the past couple of weeks and we are expecting some Snow Dunes soon too!
+The trampoline park Bounce has opened it’s second-largest facility globally.
+An Angry Birds has opened in the past couple of weeks and we are expecting some Snow Dunes soon too (UPDATE – they’re open!)!
 Add that to the many cinemas dotted around the city (again, most new malls have one) and you could pass a week here quite happily doing only kid-focussed activities!

 Playing golf in Doha